aimsgroup-Leeds/Col3D-MTL/README.md

 `
 # Citation

-If you find our work useful for your research, please cite our paper
+If you find our work useful for your research, please cite:

+         @article{MEDIMA_103379,
+         author = {Pedro Esteban, Chavarrias Solano and Andre,w Bulpitt and Venkataraman, Subramanian and Sharib, Ali}, title = {Multi-task learning with cross-task consistency for improved depth estimation in colonoscopy}, journal = {Medical Image Analysis},
+         pages = {},
+         year = {2024},
+         doi = {}
+         }